Data and Measurement Core

-The Data Core, co-led by Ann Schwartz, Joanne Dorgan, Jaeil Ahn, will provide support for the identification of research-ready resources and consultation on their use.
+The Data and Measurement Core, co-led by Jeanne Mandelblatt, Judith Carroll, Jaeil Ahn, and Jamie Robinson, will provide support for the identification of research-ready resources and consultation on their use.
 These resources can be leveraged for pilot analyses to:

-1) generate hypotheses, test multi-level/regional or study-level influences on disparities and support larger studies,
+1) generate hypotheses, test multi-level/regional or study-level influences on outcomes and support larger studies,

-2) facilitate meta-analysis of effects of multi-level disparities factors across studies,
+2) facilitate meta-analysis of effects of multi-level outcomes factors across studies,

 3) rigorously justify pooling data across homogenous populations using the same/exchangeable measures, and